2023 Pan American Games: Ceremonies

 The opening ceremony was held during the evening of 20 October at Estadio Nacional.
 The ceremony consisted of a cultural display showcasing all of Chile's diversity.
 The games were opened by President Gabriel Boric, with IOC President Thomas Bach and Panam Sports President Neven Ilic also attending the ceremony.
 Musical performances included Colombian singer Sebastián Yatra.
-The cauldron was lit by 1951 Pan American Games silver medalist Lucy Lopez, and the only two Chilean Olympic gold medalists, Nicolás Massú and Fernando González.
+The cauldron was lit by 1951 Pan American Games silver medalist Lucy López, and the only two Chilean Olympic gold medalists, Nicolás Massú and Fernando González.

 The closing ceremony was held on the evening of 5 November at Estadio Bicentenario de La Florida.
 Among cultural demonstrations, the Panam Sports flag was handed over by Chilean president Gabriel Boric to officials representing Barranquilla and the Caribbean region of Colombia as the former host city of the 2027 Pan American Games, followed by a segment to present the next host city.
 The games were declared closed by Panam Sports President Neven Ilic.
 The cultural segment was headlined by local artist Joe Vasconcellos and American-Dominican singer Prince Royce.

 Participating National Olympic Committees

-40 National Olympic Committees who are members of the Pan American Sports Organization competed at the games.The 41st National Olympic Committee would be Guatemala, which however had its NOC suspended and its athletes competed as PASO Individual Athletes.
-This total number does not include the numbers of athletes registered for e-Sports which will be a sport of demonstration.
+40 National Olympic Committees who were members of the Pan American Sports Organization competed at the games.
+The 41st member, Guatemala, had its NOC suspended, and its athletes thus competed as PASO Individual Athletes.
+This total number does not include the numbers of athletes registered for e-Sports, which was a sport of demonstration.